 The US Bishop’s Pastoral Letter on Stewardship puts it this way:

 “What identifies a steward?
 Safeguarding material and human resources and using them responsibly are one answer; so is generous giving of time, talent, and treasure.
 But being a Christian steward means more.
-As Christian stewards, we receive God’s gifts gratefully, cultivate them responsibly, share them lovingly in justice with others, and return them with increase to the Lord.”
+As Christian stewards, we receive God’s gifts gratefully, cultivate them responsibly, share them lovingly in justice with others, and return them with an increase to the Lord.”

 The Gift of Time